loksland/choppy/README.md

 Default false.
 If set to true will reverse the layer comp order.
 If |boundsComp| is specified with {next} or {prev} this will not be affected, only output.
 The output prop |index| will output in ascending order whether reversed or not.
+- **wipeRelativePath** (boolean)
+If set to a relative path, all images at this location will be deleted before running the output.

 ### Base config file ###